aaronkirschen/nutrient-reservoir/README.md

 # How to set up
 Mine has been cobbled together with a wemos c1 mini module.
 You will need to update the code a bit as needed for your own setup.
 I don't have a circuit diagram but it should be easy enough to figure out based on the code...
 I had planned on designing a circuit board but my 'prototype' has worked pretty well and I have not designed the board yet.

+It also has a couple hx711 sensors that I no longer use; I switched to using a pressure transducer which was much less temperature dependent.

 You will need to calibrate the sensors - volumetric rate of your peristaltic pumps and the pressure sensor for water level.
 This is done in the HomeAssistant dashboard.

 # Issues